arangamani/jenkins_api_client/README.md

 Jenkins server to determine whether crumbs are enabled or not, and use them if appropriate.

+### SSL certificate verification

+When connecting over HTTPS if the server's certificate is not trusted the connection will be aborted.
+To trust a certificate specify the `ca_file` parameter when creating the client.
+The value should be a path to a PEM encoded file containing the certificates.

 ### Basic Usage

 As discussed earlier, you can either specify all the credentials and server